finnsnape/computer-graphics/README.md

 - Test on vagrant
 - ~lookAt~
 - Ensure lookAt works after translations, rotations etc. Should investigate glm::lookAt
+- Fix proximity lighting to work when light is very close to intersection

 ## Notes
 - negative z is away from us